Apostrophe: Informal use in measurement and mathematics

 Formally, the symbol used to represent a foot of length, depth, or height, is (prime) and that for the inch is (double prime).
 (Thus, for example, the notation signifies 5 feet and 7 inches).
 Similarly, the prime symbol is the formal representation of a minute of arc (1/60 of a degree in geometry and geomatics), and double prime represents a second of arc (for example, 17°54′32″ represents 17 degrees 54 minutes and 32 seconds).
 Similarly in mathematics, the prime is generally used to generate more variable names for similar things without resorting to subscripts, with generally meaning something related to (or derived from) x.

-Because of the very close similarity of the typewriter apostrophe and typewriter double quote to prime and double prime, substitution in informal contexts is ubiquitous but they are deprecated in contexts where proper typography is important.
-There is also a risk of an automatic process "correcting" a typewriter apostrophe to a punctuation apostrophe, which results in another variant when a prime symbol was intended.
+Because of the very close similarity of the typewriter apostrophe and typewriter double quote to prime and double prime, substitution in informal contexts is ubiquitous, but using the typewriter characters is deprecated in contexts where proper typography is important.
+Using the typewriter characters also risks having an automatic process "correct" them into punctuation-style apostrophes and quotation marks, which are less similar to the intended symbols.